cloud-native-application-security/crypto-rsa-jwe/README.md

 The samples in this repo are for educational purposes to demonstrate security concepts in an easy to understand way.
 NO effort has been put into making the code production ready.
 The key constraint for the code is that it can fit on a printed page and on slides.
-Therefore, we don't do validation in places where it should be done, we don't handle Java exceptions in a production worthy way.
+Therefore, we don't do validation in places where it should be done.
+We print secret keys to logs to explain the concepts.
+We don't handle Java exceptions in a production worthy way.
 Furthermore, the samples typically explains one aspect of security and do the simplest thing to make the sample work, for example storing keys in plain text files, which is super insecure and should not be done in production.

 Use this repo to learn security concepts so that you can better understand security protocols, patterns and libraries.
 Once you learn the concepts it is your responsibility to implement those concepts in a production quality, secure manner in your application.
 Please work with your information security team to determine the suitability of using the patterns shown in the samples to your specific situation.

-## Software prerequisites
+## software prerequisites

 * Java 11 JDK
 * Java IDE

-## Run on the command line
+## run on the command line

-* run warehouse app `java -jar warehouse/target/warehouse-0.0.1-SNAPSHOT.jar` to generate the `data/refunds.aes` file
+* run warehouse app `java -jar warehouse/target/warehouse-0.0.1-SNAPSHOT.jar` it will listen on port `8082`.
-* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` to read the `data/refunds.aes` and verify and decrypt it.
-* edit `data/refunds.aes` to simulate corruption. you can add a newline at the end of the file.
-* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` you will an exception.
+* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` it will listen on port `8081`.
+* make an HTTP get request to `http://127.0.0.1:8081/` and you will get back JSON object.
+* inspect the console output on the warehouse application nod you will an output showing the value of the AES encryption key derived using ECDH.
+* inspect the console output of the payments application you will the AES key used for decryption Notice it has the same value as the warehouse application.
+You will see the output of the response from the warehouse application containing the public key of the warehouse application, and the encrypted JWE.
+If you scroll up in the console output you will see the actual HTTP requests exchanged on the wire.

-## Run from the IDE
+## run from the IDE

-* run `com.example.warehouse.WarehouseApplication` to generate the `data/refunds.aes`
+* run `com.example.warehouse.WarehouseApplication` it will listen on port `8082`.
-* run `com.example.payments.PaymentsApplication` to read the `data/refunds.aes`  verify and decrypt
-* edit `data/refunds.aes` to simulate corruption. you can add a newline at the end of the file.
-* run `com.example.payments.PaymentsApplication` to get a data corruption exception
+* run `com.example.payments.PaymentsApplication` it will listen on port `8081`.
-* restore `data/refunds.aes` to its original state
+* Add a debugger breakpoint to the code in `com.example.warehouse.RefundController`
-* edit the refunds password in `payments/src/main/resources/application.yml`
+* Add a debugger breakpoint to the code in `com.example.payments.PaymentsController`
-* run `com.example.payments.PaymentsApplication` to get a data corruption exception

-## Interesting files to look at
+## interesting files to look at

+* `util/src/main/java/com/example/util/KeyExchange.java` for the Diffie-Hellman key exchange implementation.
 * `util/src/main/java/com/example/util/CryptoUtils.java` to examine AES encryption
-* `warehouse/src/main/java/com/example/warehouse/RefundGenerationService.java` to examine the code
+* `warehouse/src/main/java/com/example/warehouse/RefundController.java` to examine the code
-that generates the `refund.aes` file
+that generates the api response from the warehouse app.
-* `payments/src/main/java/com/example/payments/PaymentService.java` to examine the code that verifies and decrypts the `refund.aes` file before consuming it.
+* `payments/src/main/java/com/example/payments/PaymentsController.java` to examine the code

-## Generating a random 256-bit key with OpenSSL

-Using the openssl command line you can generate 256-bit encoded as  16 bytes of hex using the command `openssl rand -hex 16`
+  that calls the warehouse application api.